cms636/cms636.github.io/_posts/2022-04-12-emma-s-questions-for-natalie-bell.md

 - Do you get a lot of visitors from the broader community or is it mostly MIT folks?
 What's it like to be an art museum at a technically focused institution?

 - How do you think about exhibiting unusual artifacts, like Matthew Angelo Harrison's 3D printers?
+Do you often get the opportunity to display the technology that's part of an artistic process?